JulianCataldo/web-garden/demo/README.md

 # Demo website

+This is a kitchen sink,
-With all current repository components demonstrated.
+with all current repository components demonstrated.

 ---